YottaDB/YDBDoc/MessageRecovery/errors.rst

 WCERRNOTCHG
 -----------------

-WCERRNOTCHG, Not all specified databases were changed
+WCERRNOTCHG, Not all specified database files were changed

 MUPIP Error: This indicates that SET could not modify database characteristics for at least one database.